manesl/MSP432_memory_and_data_manipulation/README.md

 Project:Final assessment on coursera

-Assignment Details:Incorporate a memory manipulation and data manipulation program in your make buld system.
+Assignment Details:Incorporate a memory manipulation and data manipulation program in your make build system.
 Generate an executable for your host and msp432 system.

 Other aims:Compilation with GCC, execuetion of ouput on the CLI, and